 Noncredit courses are repeatable.
-Learners are also allowed to repeat a course without petition when repetition is necessary to enable the learner to meet a legally mandated training requirement as a condition of volunteer or continued paid employment.
+Students are also allowed to repeat a course without petition when repetition is necessary to enable the student to meet a legally mandated training requirement as a condition of volunteer or continued paid employment.

-Learners may petition to repeat a course as a result of a significant change in industry or licensure standards such that repetition of the course is necessary for the learner's employment or licensure.
-Learners can repeat such courses any number of times.
+Students may petition to repeat a course as a result of a significant change in industry or licensure standards such that repetition of the course is necessary for the student's employment or licensure.
+Students can repeat such courses any number of times.